danielwippermann/resol-vbus.rs/examples/formatter/README.md

   `FilteredFieldIterator` based on all the `PacketFieldId`s found within the input files
 - `csv` converts the input files to one or more CSV files
+- `simple-json` converts the first data set from the input file to a simple JSON file

 ## Compile